Knowledge guide to International Accounting Standards

 SIC Interpretations agreed by the Standing Interpretations Committee (SIC) and ratified by the IASB were published between 1997 and 2001.

 IFRIC Interpretations agreed by the International Financial Reporting Interpretations Committee (IFRIC) and ratified by the IASB have been published since 2001.
 In 2010 the IFRIC was renamed the IFRS Interpretations Committee.
-An explanation of the process can be found on the IASB website at How we develop interpretations.
+An explanation of the process can be found on the IASB website under Development of Interpretations.

 The text of unaccompanied standards (which are the current year's consolidated standards, excluding additional content such as illustrative examples and basis for conclusions) including SICs and IFRICs are freely available from the IASB website.
 Registration is required.